Best Times to Visit Dubrovnik, Croatia

 What's the best time to visit Dubrovnik to avoid the cruise ship crowds?

 Shoulder seasons (April-May and September-October) offer the sweet spot.
-You'll still have pleasant weather, but the overwhelming cruise ship crowds will be significantly smaller, allowing for a more relaxed exploration of the city walls and Old Town.
-Plus, you'll find better deals on accommodation.
+You'll still have pleasant weather, but the intense summer crowds from cruise ships will be significantly thinner, allowing for a more relaxed exploration of the city walls and Old Town.

 How easy is it to get around Dubrovnik without a car?

-Are there any local customs or etiquette tips I should know?
+Are there any local customs or traditions I should be aware of when visiting Dubrovnik?

-What are some hidden gems or lesser-known spots to visit?
+What are some hidden gems or lesser-known spots in Dubrovnik that most tourists miss?

 Ready to Plan Your Trip?